ignaciojonas/interview/README.md

 The form looks like this:

 ```
-Over the past 2 weeks, how often have you been bothered by any of the following problems?
+Over the last 2 weeks, how often have you been bothered by any of the following problems?

 1. Little interest or pleasure in doing things?